Cumulocity-IoT/Cumulocity-Amber-Boon-Logic/frontend/README.md

 # Cumulocity-Amber-Boon-Logic
-SoftwareAG is partnered with boon logic we have now build an plugin which is collaboration of Software AG Cumulocity IoT with Boon Logic intuitive to adaptive machine learning-based anomaly detection capability along with device managing and monitoring capabilities of Cumulocity.
+Cumulocity is partnered with boon logic we have now build an plugin which is collaboration of Cumulocity IoT with Boon Logic intuitive to adaptive machine learning-based anomaly detection capability along with device managing and monitoring capabilities of Cumulocity.

 # Amber RCA Widget for Cumulocity